-This week's quote is by the first ever Nobel Prize laureate - Dr. Wilhelm Röntgen
+This week's quote is by the first-ever Nobel Prize laureate - Dr. Wilhelm Röntgen

-Although he has studied and published papers on a lot of topics like the thermal conductivity of crystals, the influence of pressure on the refractive indices of various fluids, the phenomena accompanying the spreading of oil drops on water and many more; his fame is chiefly associated with discovery of X-rays.
+Although he has studied and published papers on a lot of topics like the thermal conductivity of crystals, the influence of pressure on the refractive indices of various fluids, the phenomena accompanying the spreading of oil drops on water, and many more; his fame is chiefly associated with the discovery of X-rays.

 In 1895, he begin to investigate the external effects that different vacuum discharge tubes produce when electricity passes through them.
-He connected different types of tubes like the Lenard tube and a Hittorf-Crookes tube to a Ruhmkorff coil, to see the varied affects.
-He was also studying the ability of different materials to block the rays and noted that objects of different thickness appear with different transparency on a photographic plate.
+He connected different types of tubes like the Lenard tube and a Hittorf-Crookes tube to a Ruhmkorff coil, to see the varied effects.
+He was also studying the ability of different materials to block the rays and noted that objects of different thicknesses appear with different transparency on a photographic plate.
 He kept experimenting with this after that.

 One of his first X-rays was when during one of his experiments, he placed his wife's hand over a photographic plate, intercepting the rays.
-He, then developed the plate in a manner that his wife's hand was depicted as shadows thrown by her hones and the ring she was wearing.
+He then developed the plate in a manner that his wife's hand was depicted as shadows thrown by her hones and the ring she was wearing.
 Further experimenting on this, Wilhelm discovered that the new rays are produced when cathode rays impact a material object.
-At that time, he called these as X-rays as their origin and nature was unknown.
+At that time, he called these X-rays as their origin and nature were unknown.

 He did not patent his discovery as he wanted it to be openly available to the public, without charge.

-At DDSN we become your digital partner, so that you can focus on growing your business and leave all the techy parts to us.
+At DDSN we become your digital partner so that you can focus on growing your business and leave all the techy parts to us.